charliecharlie29/DNA-droplet-detection/README.md

 # DNA-droplet-detection
-algorithm for detecting the locations of DNA droplets for further signal analysis
+- Algorithm for detecting and extracting DNA droplets for further analysis
+- All codes are displayed in `Analysis.ipynb`
+- `Sample_Data` contained the sample data used for demonstration in the analysis notebook
+- `Archive` contained previous notebooks of in-development codes